Isotop7/veeam-backup-client-mail-notifier/README.md

 You need to configure a local mta to relay the mail.
 For `mailcow-dockerized` deployment with local postfix you can use this guide:
 [mailcow-dockerized Local MTA](https://docs.mailcow.email/post_installation/firststeps-local_mta/)

-The IP address for the `postfix` container in `mailcow-dockerozed` can be different than in these docs.
+The IP address for the `postfix` container in `mailcow-dockerized` can be different than in these docs.
 You can get it with the following command:

 ```bash
 networkId=$(sudo docker network ls | grep mailcowdockerized | cut -f1 -d' ')